INTERNATIONAL CONDUCTING ACADEMY

 As can be seen from the details, this first project masterclass of the new season will begin with 3 days on zoom to include open discussion across the class, score study, a 30 minute individual one-to-one discussion with Colin Metters and a session of individual silent conducting to prepare the ground for the days ahead.
 These will take place in Cardiff, where across 5 days there will be silent conducting, work with our resident pianist Hamish Brown, plus sessions with piano and quartet, orchestral rehearsals, culminating in a public concert.
 Each day will close with open discussion, debriefing and analysis of the day's work.

-Art of Rehearsal Part 1 offers conductors dedicated time to explore the craft of rehearsal within the wider ICA
+Art of Rehearsal offers conductors dedicated time to explore the craft of rehearsal within the wider ICA

 season, complementing ICA’s core work on gesture, physicality and non-verbal communication.